 Leah Bremer, Ph.D.

 Nicolas is a member of the Software Team, working on updates to the latest version of InVEST software.
-He received a B.Sc and a M.Sc. in Computer Science from Sherbrooke University in Canada, an M.A. in Applied Mathematics from the Claremont Graduate University, and is completing a Ph.D.
-In Computational and Systems Biology at the Keck Graduate Institute of Applied Life Sciences.
-His research interests include Ecoinformatics, Evolutionary Computation, and autonomous systems.
+He received a B.Sc. and a M.Sc. in Computer Science from Sherbrooke University in Canada, a M.A. in Applied Mathematics from the Claremont Graduate University, and a Ph.D.
+In Computational and Systems Biology from the Keck Graduate Institute of Applied Life Sciences.
+His research interests include optimization, animal behavior, autonomous systems, evolution and using tools in Computational Ecology to understand ecosystem dynamics.
 Before joining the project, he was a research assistant at Michigan State University's BEACON center.

 Senior Software Engineer